PACO-CPU/minimal-mistakes/_docs/013-build.md

 ---

 {% include base_path %}
-Now that you have the prerequisites mentioned in [getting -started](https://paco-cpu.github.io/paco-cpu/docs/getting-started/) installed and the project [downloaded](https://paco-cpu.github.io/paco-cpu/docs/download/), let's build the toolchain so that you can use it.
+Now that you have the prerequisites mentioned in [getting-started](https://paco-cpu.github.io/paco-cpu/docs/getting-started/) installed and the project [downloaded](https://paco-cpu.github.io/paco-cpu/docs/download/), let's build the toolchain so that you can use it.

 ## Quick Build